elafarge/django-fluentd-requests-logging/README.md

-Django Request Logger for FLuentD-HTTP
+Django Request Logger for FluentD-HTTP
 ======================================

 Logs Django requests and response metadata as well as the request and response